 This coconut rice recipe is an easy way to jazz up your everyday white rice.
 This South Asian-inspired side dish gives the rice a delicate coconut flavor without becoming too overwhelming.
 It’s slightly sweet, light, fluffy, and just so darn good!

-If you’ve ever had Thai or Indian food, you may have had the pleasure of having coconut milk rice.
-Cooking rice in coconut milk is popular in many Caribbean countries as well and if this isn’t something you normally do at home and think you can only have it when you order it at a restaurant, well think again!
+If you’ve ever had Thai or Indian food, you may have had the pleasure of having coconut milk rice, it’s often used to jazz up pineapple fried rice.
+We love to serve this with butter chicken, my chicken tikka masala recipe, bang bang shrimp recipe or kung pao shrimp.
+Cooking rice in coconut milk is popular in many Caribbean countries as well and if you think you can only have it when you order it at a restaurant, well think again!

 Enjoy restaurant-style coconut rice at home on a budget with just 4 simple ingredients and a recipe that couldn’t be easier.
 Top it off with a bit of toasted coconut and you’ve got the added crunch factor that just takes it up another notch.